dlebansais/PgBreeder-Disclosed/README.md

 + Record info about pets like their parents, sex, stats and genes.
 + Capture genes from the game window quickly.
 + Obtain a summary of the quality of your pool of genes.
-+ Save information about each genes when you have figure it out.
++ Save information about each genes when you have figure them out.
 + Exchange genome information between players with Export & Import.

 *Information about pets is saved in text files, I strongly recommend to archive them regularly.
 I also recommend to regularly export genome to a text file*.

 # User Manual

-When you open up PgBreeder for the first time, it looks like this:
+When you start PgBreeder for the first time, it looks like this:

 ![Main application window](/Screenshots/main_window.png?raw=true "The main application window")